kamepong/ConvS2S-VC/README.md

 #### Parallel WaveGAN

 1. Setup Parallel WaveGAN.
-Place a copy of the directory `parallel_wavegan` from https://github.com/kan-bayashi/ParallelWaveGAN in `pwg/`.
+After creating the directory `pwg`, place a copy of the directory `parallel_wavegan` from https://github.com/kan-bayashi/ParallelWaveGAN in `pwg/`.
 2. Parallel WaveGAN models trained on several databases can be found [here](https://app.box.com/folder/127558077224).
 Once these are downloaded, place them in `pwg/egs/`.
+Please contact me if you have any problems downloading.

 ```bash
 # Model trained on the ATR database (11 speakers)